finbourne/lusid-sdk-python/sdk/docs/OrderManagementApi.md

 [EARLY ACCESS] UpdatePlacements: Update existing placements

-The response returns both the collection of successfully created or updated instruments, as well as those  that failed.
+The response returns both the collection of successfully updated placements, as well as those  that failed.
 For each failure, a reason is provided.
 It is important to check the failed set for  unsuccessful results.

 ### Example